johnpapa/angular-ngrx-data/README.md

 Be sure to run these tests before submitting a PR for review.

-## Run the demo app against the npm package
+## Build the app against the npm package

 The demo app is setup to build and run against the version of the library in `dist/ngrx-data`.